erwindon/SaltGUI/README.md

 See the [EAUTH documentation](https://docs.saltstack.com/en/latest/topics/eauth/index.html) and the [Salt auth source code](https://github.com/saltstack/salt/tree/2018.3/salt/auth) for more information.

+## Command Box
+SaltGUI supports entry of commands using the "command-box".
+Click on `>_` in the top right corner to open it.

+Enter `salt-run` commands with the prefix `runners.`. e.g. `runners.jobs.last_run`.
+The target field can remain empty in that case as it is not used.

+Enter `salt-call` commands with the prefix `wheel.`. e.g. `wheel.key.finger`.
+The target field will be added as named parameter `target`.
+But note that that parameter may not actually be used depending on the command.

+Enter regular commands without special prefix. e.g. `test.ping`.
+The command is sent to the minions specified in the target field.

+Commands can be run normally, in which case the command runs to completion and shows the results.
+Alternatively, it can be started asynchronously, in which case only a small conformation is shown.
+Batch commands are not supported.

 ## Output
 SaltGUI shows the data that is returned by the Salt API.
 Some variation can be achieved by modifying salt master configuration file `/etc/salt/master`.